-A lot of the people in my community migrate further South when the weather turns cold and the more I live here, the more I understand why.
+A lot of the people in my community migrate further South when the weather turns cold to the perfect Florida destinations and Alabama beaches.
+The more I live here, the more I understand why.

 Since I am craving a beach getaway right now, I thought I would share with you some of my very favorite beaches and the ones that make the best winter beach vacations ever.

 One of my all-time favorite beaches to visit are the ones in Gulf Shores and Orange Beach.

 The food here is amazing (don't believe me?
 Check out this post with over 30 amazing places to eat in Gulf Shores).

 A vacation here is nothing short of a miracle.
 The prices are budget-friendly and you will come back from the beach all relaxed and ready to conquer the world.

 This past year when we took our annual beach trip, we decided to give a different beach a try and we stayed on Dauphin Island.

 What we loved about this particular beach is that the entire island is pet-friendly, making it a great place for Tucker to visit.

 Not only that, but the beaches are LOADED with sea glass and seashells.
 We walked the beach every morning and every evening and left with a 55-gallon cooler full of shells and sea glass.

 They offer a public beach on Dauphin Island on both the east and west ends of the beach, but our favorite was renting a beach house from Vacasa and staying right on the beach.
 We were only a few steps away from the beach and it was so amazing.